luciomartinez/luciomartinez.github.io/_posts/2020-09-09-how-to-implement-google-analytics-with-opt-in.markdown

 Before digging deep, I'd like to mention that if you feel lost at any point of the article, you can look at the [implementation](https://github.com/luciomartinez/luciomartinez.github.io/pull/5) done at my blog and use it as a reference.

-The first thing to look at is the point of code that uses cookies and disable it.
+The first thing to look at is the point of code using cookies and disable it.

 ## Disable Cookies
 Cookies are going to be disable by default.